NOTE: This page is pending updates to reflect the Environment Protection Act 2017

 When it comes to smaller scale an inexpensive backyard soil testing like what is offered by VegeSafe, the person who arranges the soil test would pay (VegeSafe costs approximately $20 for up to five soil samples).

-Powers and legal tools EPA uses to protect the environment
+Compliance measures and directions EPA uses to protect the environment

 Whether the contaminated land will be cleaned up and to what extent depends on the level of contamination and risks posed to human health and/or the environment.